AudiusProject/audius-protocol/mad-dog/README.md

 ### Running Tests
-`npm run start test` or `npm run start test-ci` (depending on the test suite you want to run)
+`npm run start test` or `npm run start test-ci` (depending on the test suite you want to run) Add the cli argument `verbose` to print out the docker logs of the time of any failed tests. i.e. `npm run start test verbose`

 ## Notes
 - `service-commands` need to be linked, or the latest version published to npm.